run-ai/docs/docs/Administrator/Miscellaneous-/Launch-Workloads-using-Rancher-User-Interface.md

 ![mceclip0.png](https://support.run.ai/hc/article_attachments/360011853579/mceclip0.png)

-*   Build workloads will typically require the assignment of TCP ports, for example, to externalize a jupyter notebook or a PyCharm editor.&nbsp;Select the ports that you want to expose.
+*   Build workloads will typically require the assignment of TCP ports, for example, to externalize a jupyter notebook or a PyCharm editor.
+Select the ports that you want to expose.
 For each port select:

     *   (Optional) an informative name
     *   The internal port used by the software you want to connect to (e.g. Juypter notebook uses 8888 by default)
-    *   The type of load balancer you want to use.&nbsp; For cloud environments this would typically be&nbsp; a Layer-4 load balancer.
+    *   The type of load balancer you want to use.
+For cloud environments this would typically be  a Layer-4 load balancer.
 On-premise environments depend on the how your cluster was installed.